Kuzhithurai, Kanyakumari: Culture

 Tamil is the local and official language in Kuzhithurai.
 People in this region are capable of speaking both Tamil and Malayalam.
 Christianity is the major religion, where one can find many churches around Kuzhithurai.
 Lord Shiva Temple near to post office is the old Temple in Kuzhiturai.
-On Monday, 22 December 2014, Pope Francis erected the new Roman Catholic Diocese of Kuzhithurai, with 264,222 Catholics and a total population of 855,485, out of territory taken from the neighboring Roman Catholic Diocese of Kottar, and named the Rev. Fr.
-Jerome Dhas Varuvel, S.D.B., 63, until then a novice master for the Salesians of Don Bosco in the Vellore diocese, as its first Bishop.
+On Monday, 22 December 2014, Pope Francis erected the new Roman Catholic Diocese of Kuzhithurai, with 264,222 Catholics and a total population of 855,485, out of territory taken from the neighbouring Roman Catholic Diocese of Kottar, and named the Rev. Fr.
+Jerome Dhas Varuvel, S.D.B., 63, until then a novice master for the Salesians of Don Bosco in the Vellore diocese, as its first bishop.
 Its headquarters will be at Holy Trinity Cathedral in Thirithuvapuram, and it will be a suffragan see of the Roman Catholic Archdiocese of Madurai.